VisualOps/book/stack_management/import_cloudformation_template.md

 ## Prerequisite

-The current release has some prerequisite on the CloudFormation templates to be imported:
+The current release has some prerequisite so that the CloudFormation templates can be imported:
-- the template must not include any reference to existing VPC, Subnet or Security Group
+- the template must not include any reference to an existing VPC, Subnet or Security Group
-- These components must be defined as complete new resources
+- These components must be defined as completely new resources

-To meet these requirements, you can edit the template as follow.
+To meet these requirements, you can edit your template as follows:

 ## Example
 Here is the example in AWS, named is Template_1_SharePoint_2013.template.